samuel-hunter/noded/SPEC.md

 ## Ports and Wires

 Ports are a mechanism that provides inter-node communication via sending and receiving values.
+Wires are bidirectional units of communication that two ports use to send messages to each other.

 In a Noded program, node declarations specify the ports that each node has, and wire declarations connect the ports together.

 ```
 (* Within a processor node: *)